"""PyTorch implementation of classic Self Organizing Maps using batch learning."""

 ):

-# Update learning parameters through decay function (schedulers)
+# Update learning parameters thanks to decay functions (schedulers)

 for batch in dataloader: